-While it was initially thought that it was due to a software issue, it has now been revealed that it's down to the hardware - although those purchasing a Nintendo Switch after launch shouldn't worry.
-Here, we explain why the left Joy-Con connection issues are occurring, and how you can fix it.
-Read next: Nintendo Switch review
+While it was initially thought that it was due to a software issue, it was later revealed that it was down to the hardware - although those purchasing a Nintendo Switch in 2018 shouldn't worry.
+Here, we explain why the left Joy-Con connection issues are occurring, and how you can fix it if you're affected.

 Why do I have connection issues with my left Joy-Con?

-While users initially thought that the Nintendo Switch left Joy-Con connection issue was software-related and that Nintendo would fix it with a patch shortly after release, iFixit’s teardown of the modular console suggests that it is in fact a hardware issue.
+While users initially thought that the Nintendo Switch left Joy-Con connection issue was software-related and that Nintendo would fix it with a patch shortly after release, iFixit’s teardown of the modular console revealed that it is, in fact, a hardware issue.
 Take a look at the below photo from iFixit:

 It seems that in addition to the slightly different button layouts, the right Joy-Con has both an IR sensor and NFC sensor, making the internals pretty cramped compared to the spacious left Joy-Con.
 The lack of space in the right Joy-Con is why Nintendo decided to include a dedicated antenna, with the aim of boosting the Bluetooth signal (this is the grey cable you can see above the circuit board in the above photo).

 However, as you can see above, the left Joy-Con doesn’t feature an IR or NFC sensor, so there’s much more room to play with.
 So much room, in fact, that Nintendo decided to put the antenna directly on the main circuit board.
-Per Ars Technica and YouTube channel Spawn Wave, “the circuit board peninsula that you can see right next to the stick acts as the antenna”.
+Per Ars Technica, “the circuit board peninsula that you can see right next to the stick acts as the antenna”.
 But what does that mean to everybody at home?

 Essentially, it means that the left Joy-Con sometimes has issues with sending commands to the console, hence the connectivity issue.
-Could this trigger a quick redesign and a full recall of the Joy-Cons?
-While it didn't look likely at first, Nintendo has now confirmed that it'll fix any Joy-Con issues.
+The good news is that you can fix any Joy-Con issues with the help of Nintendo.

 How to fix Joy-Con connection issues